Joining Wheatley Park from Primary School

 IF YOU ARE CONCERNED ABOUT THE SAFETY OR WELFARE OF YOUR CHILD, OR A

 CHILD YOU KNOW, YOU SHOULD ACT WITHOUT DELAY.

 You can find out more about uniform orders by clicking on the link here which will take you to our uniform supplier SWIs website.
-You will need to register (once only) and then you will be able to place orders on line.
-Or alternatively you can download and use the pdf order form here.
+You will need to register (once only) and then you will be able to place orders on-line.
+Alternatively you can download and use the pdf order form here.

-For deliveries into school, orders must be placed directly with SWI by the 12th August 2014 and collected from school during the holidays on Friday 15th August only, when we have made arrangements for staff to to be available to hand over your order.
+For deliveries into school, orders must be placed directly with SWI by the 4th August and collected from school during the holidays on Thursday 13th August, when have made arrangements for staff to to be available to hand over your order.